wso2/docs-open-banking/en/docs/learn/ciba-with-sample-react-native-app.md

     '@wso2/auth-push-react-native' module is not in the npm registry.
     ```

-       - To fix this issue, build the SDK manually and add.
-This happens because the Identity Server has not yet pushed
+       - To fix this issue, build the SDK manually and add it to the project.
+This happens because the Identity Server
-         their SDK to the npm registry.
+         has not yet pushed their SDK to the npm registry.

 3. Go to the location where you cloned the `identity-outbound-auth-push` repository.